jiaxianqing/Pipelines/README.md

 # Pipelines
-Pipelines used in bioinfomatic analysis
+Pipelines used in bioinformatic analysis

 ## List
 1. Primer design